Hittite language

 By the Late Bronze Age, Hittite had started losing ground to its close relative Luwian.
-It appears that in the 13th century BCE, Luwian was the most widely spoken language in the Hittite capital, Hattusa.
-After the collapse of the Hittite New Kingdom during the more general Late Bronze Age collapse, Luwian emerged in the Early Iron Age as the main language of the so-called Syro-Hittite states, in southwestern Anatolia and northern Syria.
+It appears that Luwian was the most widely spoken language in the Hittite capital of Hattusa during the 13th century BC.
+After the collapse of the Hittite New Kingdom during the more general Late Bronze Age collapse, Luwian emerged in the early Iron Age as the main language of the so-called Syro-Hittite states, in southwestern Anatolia and northern Syria.

 Name

 Hittite is the modern scholarly name for the language, based on the identification of the Hatti (Ḫatti) kingdom with the Biblical Hittites (*חתים Ḥittim), although that name appears to have been applied incorrectly: The term Hattian refers to the indigenous people who preceded the Hittites, speaking a non-Indo-European Hattic language.

 In multilingual texts found in Hittite locations, passages written in Hittite are preceded by the adverb nesili (or nasili, nisili), "in the [speech] of Neša (Kaneš)", an important city during the early stages of the Hittite Old Kingdom.
 In one case, the label is Kanisumnili, "in the [speech] of the people of Kaneš".

 Although the Hittite New Kingdom had people from many diverse ethnic and linguistic backgrounds, the Hittite language was used in most secular written texts.
 In spite of various arguments over the appropriateness of the term, Hittite remains the most current term because of convention and the strength of association with the Biblical Hittites.
 The endonymic term nešili, and its Anglicized variants (Nesite, Nessite, Neshite), have never caught on.